-Art and Design Technology allows pupils to apply their learning from all different areas of the curriculum in a practical and creative way.
+Art allows pupils to apply their learning from all different areas of the curriculum in a practical and creative way.
 Often, children with SEND excel in these subjects due to their practical nature.

 Review and Revisit